huohuoren4/docs/python/pytest/further_topics/example_trick/custom_mark.md

     pytestmark = pytest.mark.webtest
 ```

-## Marking individual tests when using parametrize
+## Marking individual tests when using parametrize {#marking-individual-tests-when-using-parametrize}

 When using parametrize, applying a mark will make it apply to each individual test.
 However it is also possible to apply a marker to an individual test instance: